aceindy/Duepi_EVO/README.md

 - **auto_reset** (*optional*): Auto reset the stove when "Ignition failed" or "Out of pellets" defaults to False.
 - **unique_id** (*optional*): A unique name for the device.
 Defaults to "duepi_unique".
 Change when using multiple stoves
 - **temp_nofeedback** (*optional*): The default setpoint temperature for stoves that do not store the current setpoint.
 Defauls to 16.
+- **init_command** (*optional*): Some stoves need to receive this init command before any request.
+If the logs show a "Time-out while polling host: 192.168.0.x" you can try to set this to True

 ## Troubleshooting
 Please set your logging for the custom_component to debug: